Club Atlético Fernández Fierro

 With a sea of tango venues in a city that has long been breathing the traditional sounds of tango and mixing them up in every way conceivable, it can be tough to keep things fresh.
 Enter the Orquesta Tipica de Fernandez Fierro

-At first sight of the hipster crowd silhouetted against the mysterious red glow that pours onto the street from the Club Atlético Fernández Fierro, you know that this isn’t your typical touristy tango show.
+AT FIRST SIGHT of the hipster crowd silhouetted against the mysterious red glow that pours onto the street from the Club Atlético Fernández Fierro, you know that this isn’t your typical touristy tango show.

 Step inside to find lights darting disco-like across renovated warehouse walls to the full-bodied sounds of a traditional tango infused with rock and jazz, piping from the souls of musicians who radiate an undeniable sense of “cool.”